Skip to main content

 A job description lists fifteen requirements.
 You meet ten.
 You apply anyway, because the listing says "preferred, not required."

 This isn't about gatekeeping.
 It's about throughput.
-The fix is being honest about whether the role is genuinely a fit before you spend time applying — and when it's a stretch, knowing exactly which gaps to address in your resume and cover letter rather than hoping they'll overlook them.
+The fix is being honest about whether the role is genuinely a fit before you spend time applying.
+When it's a stretch, knowing exactly which gaps to address in your resume and cover letter beats hoping they'll overlook them.

 3. You're sending the same resume to every role